 Beyond photography, videos can be a portal into the property and how it is structured.
 Video content will highlight key amenities referenced in your description, showcase the best elements of the property and provide a visual reference for the floor plan.
 Drone videos showcase your property from the air and can beautifully capture the area to better understand the location

 It goes without saying that surrounding amenities within a trade area or neighborhood of your target property are critical to highlight.
-Create a retailer map to display and reinforce as many of these details as you can to help strengthen the value proposition for your property.
+Create an interactive real estate map to display and reinforce as many of these details as you can to help strengthen the value proposition for your property.

-Learn more about Why You Need an Amenities Map.
+Learn more about Why You Need a Real Estate Amenities Map.

 Site Plan for Property